What's new on Netflix? The latest films and TV shows to watch

 Inspired by the classic video games, a vampire hunter fights to save a besieged city from an army of otherworldly beasts controlled by Dracula himself.
 Watch on Netflix

-Released last year to coincide with the 50th anniversary of the first Moon landing, this fascinating documentary presents mankind’s historic undertaking as it’s never been seen or heard before… Watch on Netflix
+Released last year to coincide with the 50th anniversary of the first Moon landing, this fascinating Apollo 11 documentary presents mankind’s historic undertaking as it’s never been seen or heard before… Watch on Netflix

 One of the latest Studio Ghibli films to arrive on Netflix, Spirited Away tells the story of a young girl who enters an abandoned amusement park while accompanying her parents on a family outing, and finds herself transported to a fantastical world controlled by two witches, where she must follow the rules if she is ever to return home.
 Watch on Netflix